wradlib/wradlib.github.io/posts/2018/wradlib_release_1_2_0.md

 We have now released version 1.2 of wradlib.

 This version contains many bugfixes as well as improvements and enhancements.
 Most additions were pulled in within [Hacktoberfest](https://hacktoberfest.digitalocean.com/), the month-long celebration of open source software.
-Although this years Hacktoberfest is over, we encourage every wradlib user to join the party and envision the Hacktoberfest's 3 main mottos:
+Although this years Hacktoberfest is over, we encourage every  {{wradlib}}  user to join the party and envision the Hacktoberfest's 3 main mottos:

 - ***Everyone is welcome!***
 - ***Quantity is fun, Quality is key***